Natural Alternative Therapies

 Voila, you’ve just made your own natural, organic Vitamin C supplement at home!

-All you need to do to make this homemade Vitamin C child-friendly is to sprinkle a little Stevia on the lemon peel strips before you place them in the dehydrator.
+To make a Vitamin C candy, all you need is to use the above recipe and sprinkle a little Stevia on the lemon peel strips before you place them in the dehydrator.

 When it’s ready, your kids will love munching on these sweet lemon peels, loaded with immune-boosting goodies.